damarismuhia/CryptoRank-Swift/README.md

 2. The coin images are in SVG format and iOS does not have native support for SVG images in UIImageView.
    Sol: Leveraged SDWebImageSVGCoder a third-party library that extends SDWebImage to support loading SVG images into UIImageview.

+## wip
+- settings
+- more unit tests.

 ## Attributions
 Used images for walkthrough screens from : [